sygc-pets/sygc/README.md

                                             2: transfer output to next netlist at every cycle
-                                            3: transfer output to next netlist at last cycle -f [ --file ] arg                       netlist, input, init, cycles, repeat, output_mode ß are read from this file,
+                                            3: transfer output to next netlist at last cycle -f [ --file ] arg                       netlist, input, init, cycles, repeat, output_mode are read from this file,
                                             ignores command line inputs for these fields --sh                                    semi-honest security model
     --oo                                    report output only